Boyz II Men movie musical ‘Brotherly’ in the works

 A movie musical based on the music of R&B group Boyz II Men is in the works.

-According to The Hollywood Reporter, Malcolm D. Lee (Space Jam: Legacy, Girls Trip) is in talks to direct and produce the film, titled Brotherly.
+According to The Hollywood Reporter, Malcolm D. Lee (Space Jam: A New Legacy, Girls Trip) is in talks to direct and produce the film, titled Brotherly.

 The film follows a group of men who “will return to West Philadelphia for a high school reunion 20 years after having gone their separate ways – eventually finding hope, redemption and a new understanding of the enduring power of friendship,” according to a synopsis.